Search the best hotels in Srinagar

-Srinagar is the largest city in the Kashmir region, and an old summer capital of beautiful gardens and a serene lake, Dal Lake, on which bob colourful houseboats, and around which you'll find some of the best places to stay in Srinagar.
+Srinagar is the largest city in the Kashmir region and an old summer capital of beautiful gardens and serene lake, Dal Lake, on which bob colourful houseboats Around the lake you will find some of the best places to stay in Srinagar.
 This long, still lake runs between the city centre, now a busy, commercial capital, and the old city of Srinagar to the northwest.

 The three Mughal Gardens, which represent the Mughal Emperor's idea of paradise with their impressive fountains and brightly coloured flower boxes, are probably Srinagar's most famous sight.
-They're right on the lake with spectacular views of a snow capped mountain range behind them.
+Situated right by the lake with spectacular views of a snow capped mountain range behind.

-There are also several exquisite mosques and a collection of peaceful temples.
+There are several exquisite mosques and a collection of peaceful temples in the town.
 Srinagar is also the perfect base for short expeditions into the Himalayas.

 Most visitors travel to Srinagar in the summer months, because during winter it's often snowy - and not everywhere has hot water.
 Bearing this in mind, book early, as the best places to stay in Srinagar will be popular!